-The Apple farm is OPEN for the Season!
+The Apple Farm Store is closed for the season

 The farm belonged to the Coffin Family when Maine was part of Massachusetts.
 It was then sold to the Wentworth Family who planted the first orchards.
 The current owners, Steven and Marilyn Meyerhans, purchased the farm in 1973 from Royal and Irene Wentworth.